Joint Pain Q&A

-Your joints allow your body to move and bear your weight, which puts them under a great deal of physical stress and increases your risk of injury and degenerative conditions like arthritis.
+Your joints allow your body to move and bear your weight.
+This creates a great deal of physical stress and increases risk of injury and degenerative conditions like arthritis.

 Arthritis is one of the most prevalent causes of joint pain.
 There are several types of arthritis, but osteoarthritis — the degenerative form of the disease — is what most people think about when they hear the word arthritis.
 Osteoarthritis develops when the cartilage that lines the bones in your joints and reduces friction wears away.
 Arthritis can affect any joint in your body and causes inflammation, swelling, and pain.

-Tendinitis is another common cause of joint pain, although you may be more familiar with injury-specific names for this condition, including tennis elbow or Achilles tendinitis.
+Tendinitis is another common cause of joint pain.
+You may be more familiar with injury-specific names for this condition, including tennis elbow or Achilles tendinitis.
 Your tendons are the thick bands of tissue that connect your muscles to your bones.
 Tendinitis usually develops with overuse and causes inflammation and pain.

 Over causes of joint pain include overuse syndrome, strains, sprains and tears.

 How is the cause of joint pain diagnosed?